 Training and safety

 Take photos and video as you train and post them on your Facebook, Twitter and JustGiving page.
-Not only will it encourage you to put the effort in to train (we all like to show off!) but it'll raise awareness of your dedication and commitment, which will inspire your friends, family and followers to sponsor you and help you reach your fundraising goals.
+It will encourage you to train and raise awareness of your commitment, which might inspire people to sponsor you.

 Once you've registered, we'll send you a briefing pack that includes a list of recommended and necessary items.